 Analog or digital, it shouldn’t matter.
 You don’t have to be very fancy here.

 We rely on digital things more often than not.
 But not everything is digital (at least not yet).
-A pen will still be reliable and do a better job at writing things down compared to our fingers on a phone.
+An everyday carry pen will still be reliable and do a better job at writing things down compared to our fingers on a phone.

 Need to sign paperwork, take notes, or something else in between?
 An everyday carry pen will come in handy.
 What you can also be aware of are tactical pens that also include additional tools that are useful in emergency situations.